 "Are you fighting with the Daimons tonight?"
 As a former Dark-Hunter, Sam knew what her job was, and why she wasn't to be taken lightly.

 "Then you better get going.
 I hear there is a bunch around the Quarter."
-With a nod, she abandoned my drink, and headed off into the night.
+With a nod, she abandoned her drink, and headed off into the night.

 The necklace held what looked like a small sickle.
 When, in actuality, she could transform it into a giant scythe at will.
 True, Mar didn't hold the customary swords or staffs as a DH, but she was a little more unique than them.

 A flash of blonde hair from the corner of her eye led me down a dark alley.
-Sure enough, 3 Daimons were surrounding a human boy.
+Sure enough, three Daimons were surrounding a human boy.
 Riss tsked at them.

 "Such a classy scene, isn't it?
 'Hey, Gorgeous George, this boy might be able to sustain us for a little while.'
 'No, no. Don't assume such things, Smith; anything could happen at this point.'"
 Marissa's mimics were poor, but it wasn't what she was trained in.
 She was trained to kill.
 "Now, how about you inkblots high tail it, before I decide I need to do some stretches."